apify/apify-docs/docs/tutorials/cache_data_to_improve_performance.md

 Apify.main(async () => {
     // This is a common idiom: we first check if we already have cached data in the store
-    // If we do, it means the run was already restared and we restore the cache
+    // If we do, it means the run was already restarted and we restore the cache
     // If we don't, we just initialize the cache to an empty object const cache = (await Apify.getValue('CACHE')) || {};

     // Now, we set up the persistence.
 You can choose between 'migrating' and 'persistState' events
     // 'migrating' only saves on migration, so it is a little "cheaper"
-    // 'persistState' is usually preffered, it will also help if you abort the actor Apify.events.on('persistState', async () => {
+    // 'persistState' is usually preferred, it will also help if you abort the actor Apify.events.on('persistState', async () => {
         await Apify.setValue('CACHE', cache);
     });